How to Tell if You Have Gingivitis or Periodontitis: 12 Warning Signs of Gum Disease

 - Heart disease: A 2021 study published in Harvard Health found that people with periodontitis were 2-3 times more likely to experience a heart attack, stroke, or other serious cardiovascular event.

-- Diabetes: Research in the World Journal of Diabetes indicates a two-way relationship – diabetes increases risk for periodontitis, while periodontitis can make blood sugar control more difficult.
+- Diabetes: Research in the World Journal of Diabetes indicates a two-way relationship – diabetes increases the risk of periodontitis, while periodontitis can make blood sugar control more difficult.

 - Respiratory conditions: A systematic review in the Japanese Dental Science Review found that poor oral health may increase the risk of pneumonia by 3.9 times.